OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:10

-You are observing special days and months and seasons and years.
+You are meticulously observing particular days, months, seasons, and years.

 ## Galatians 4:11